 You can simplify, relax and enjoy, or you can work hard while having fewer chores to do at home.
 This lifestyle can offer less worries about maintenance and more freedom to travel or live part of the year in another region.
 If you find a community with a caring, principled board of directors and capable property management team, you will feel confident in their decisions.

 Take a little time to understand what it will mean to your preferred lifestyle and how to adjust comfortably, and be sure to talk it over with your realtor who will be a reliable source of local information.
 If you have learned something and gained clarity about your possible move, please share this article with a friend who could also benefit from it.
+Thank you!